Euphorbia caput-medusae (Medusa's head)

 Medusa's head is grown behind the scenes, in the Tropical Nursery at Kew.

-Kew’s Economic Botany Collection includes a sample of the acrid milky juice from Euphorbia caput-medusae that was donated to Kew by the artist Thomas Baines in 1854, and is available to researchers from around the world, by appointment.
+Kew’s Economic Botany Collection includes a sample of the acrid milky juice from Euphorbia caput-medusae that was donated to Kew by the artist Thomas Baines in 1854.
+It is available to researchers from around the world, by appointment.